 The WebIDL specification provides the glue between the DOM technologies and ECMAScript.

 The Core of the DOM

-The Document Object Model (DOM) is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.
+The Document Object Model (DOM) is a cross-platform, language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.
 Objects in the DOM tree may be addressed and manipulated by using methods on the objects.
-The Core Document Object Model is standardized by the W3C.
-It defines language-agnostic interfaces which abstract HTML and XML documents as objects and mechanisms to manipulate this abstraction.
+The W3C standarizes the Core Document Object Model, which defines language-agnostic interfaces that abstract HTML and XML documents as objects, and also defines mechanisms to manipulate this abstraction.
 Among the things defined by the DOM, we can find: